swiftlang/swift-llbuild/README.md

 **llbuild** is a set of libraries for building build systems.
-Unlike most build system projects which focus on the syntax for describing the build, llbuild is designed around the goal of constructing a reusable, flexible, and scalable general purpose *build engine* capable of solving many "build system"-like problems.
+Unlike most build system projects which focus on the syntax for describing the build, llbuild is designed around a reusable, flexible, and scalable general purpose *build engine* capable of solving many "build system"-like problems.
 The project also includes additional libraries on top of that engine which provide support for constructing *bespoke* build systems (like `swift build`) or for building from Ninja manifests.

 llbuild currently includes: